High-end storage system scales to 1.2 PB in two racks

 In addition, a single controller can handle multiple 4K streams of data, with capacity that can scale to 1.2 PB in only two racks.
 The system includes Dynamic MAID functionality and combines SAS and SATA drives can, for the first time.
 Pricing starts at $560,000.

 CloudNAS storage software is now available to companies who want to store data on the Storage Delivery Network (SDN) from Nirvanix.
 The storage software effectively turns a standard 1U server into an infinite-capacity NAS filer.

 CloudNAS for Linux mounts the SDN as a virtual drive that can be accessed via NFS, CIFS or FTP.
 Administrators can apply standard file, directory or access permission, and users on the network can then access the Nirvanix-mapped drive form their existing applications or storage processes.

 CloudNAS is free for companies who have a 2 TB or greater contract with Nirvaxix.
-Companies who don't have a Nirvanix account can try CloudNAS for up to 50 GB free
+Companies who don't have a Nirvanix account can try CloudNAS for up to 50 GB free for 15 days.

 Open source interface for CAStor